 No refunds after 01/09/15.

-Section Notes: This is a blended course; all class sessions are taught in a classroom and course materials such as the syllabus and handouts are delivered online.
-You will have access to your online course materials on the published start date.
-The login URL website is ucsdextension.blackboard.com.
-Your user name and password is your email address on record with UCSD Extension.
+Section Notes: This is an online course; all class sessions are taught online.
+There are no face-to-face class sessions.
+You will have access to your online course on the published start date.
+The login URL/website is ucsdextension.blackboard.com.
+Your username and password is your email address on record with UCSD Extension.